 - Optimizing lead time schedules

 - Managing the supply chain

 - Reducing inventory holding costs

-Enterprise mobility solutions are helping the supply chain with apps for fleet tracking, inventory management, and order fulfillment.
-In a word, the advantages are apparent for working smarter in a more efficient mobile world.
+Enterprise mobility solutions are moving the supply chain with apps for fleet tracking, inventory management, and order fulfillment.
+In logistics, the advantages of working smarter with mobile apps are apparent.

 Key Steps for Your Enterprise Mobility Strategy

-The following six steps are critical to any successful enterprise mobility strategy.
+There are six steps to create any successful enterprise mobility strategy.

 1. Define Your Business Needs

 Enterprise mobile initiatives can solve your business problems, find you new customers, and help create innovative solutions to grow your business.
 Before you start, you need to establish your business needs.
 Work toward understanding your company’s strategic goals.
 Use key performance indicators (KPIs), customer feedback, and industry trends to define your business needs.